cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    Animations can be created with the Animal system using a GUI, a script language or a Java API.
-   Further examples of animations can be found within the Animal repository at the website or included within the Animal ControlCenter.
+   Further examples of animations can be found within the Animal repository at the website (www.algoanim.net/available-animations) or included within the Animal ControlCenter.
    To run Animal JRE 1.7 is required (see chapter 3.2).

 d) As well as ANIMAL the following programs are stand-alone Java applications (JAR files).
-To run them JRE 1.5 is required (see chapter 3.2).
+To run them at least JRE 1.5 is required (see chapter 3.2).
    - ECC demonstration v 1.1.1
    - AES flow visualization
    - The Control Center of the S/MIME demonstration (according to given